nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to clear all contacts
-2. contHACKS delete all the contacts and displays an empty contact list
+2. contHACKS deletes all the contacts and displays an empty contact list

 Use case ends.